stevedonovan/Lake/doc/index.md

     c.program {'hello',src = 'hello utils'}

 This version has two source files specified explicitly.
 The value of `src` follows the usual Lake convention for lists (a table or a string of separated names) or a wildcard.
-Please note that there is a strong temptation to forget to use _curly braces_ here; the argument is a Lua table.
+Please note that it is easy to forget to use _curly braces_ here; the argument is a Lua table.

 `src` can contain wildcards.
 So `src = '*'` can be used to specify the source files, and `exclude` can be used to filter the result: